sawyerf/youtube-sm/README.md

 ## Commands

 ```
   -a           URL       Add a sub to your sub list.
   -e                     Edit your sub list.
   -h                     Print this help text and exit.
   -l           URL       Analyze only one sub.
   -m           MODE      Choose the type of the output file (html, json, raw, list, view).
   -r                     Remove the cache.
--s           URL       Stats of the selected channel(s).
   -t           DAYS      Select how many DAYS ago the last content written to your file will be dated .
   -v                     Verbose.
   --af         FILE      Add a list of sub to your sub list.
   --ax         FILE      Add a xml file in your sub list.
   --cat                  View your subscriptions.
   --css        STYLE     Export the css files (light, dark, switch).
   --dead                 Show the dead channels + those who posted no videos.
   --help                 Print this help text and exit.
   --html                 Recover sub with html page instead of RSS.
 This method recover more video.
   --init       FILE      Remove all your subs and add new.
   --loading              Print a progress bar.
   --old        MONTHS    Show channels who didn't post videos since MONTHS + dead channels.
   --output     FILE      Write the output in FILE.
   --ultra-html           An advanced version of --html.
   --version              Print version.
 ```

 ## Support Platforms